Jet buffeted by winds before overshooting Halifax runway: investigator

 However, all aircraft are designed to land with a crosswind or tailwind, though each aircraft has its limits, said TSB investigator Isabelle Langevin.
 She said the board will be looking into the limits for the Boeing 747-400.

-When asked why a pilot would chose to land on a wet runway while dealing with a tailwind, Adams said it all comes down to what was decided in the cockpit.
+When asked why a pilot would choose to land on a wet runway while dealing with a tailwind, Adams said it all comes down to what was decided in the cockpit.

 “I don’t want to speculate or state anything,” he said.
 “I want to engage the crew and speak with them about their decision-making process.”